-Course texts and multimedia are organized by week and instantly accessible to students – no downloading needed.
-Reading features include a page turner, bookmarks, annotation filters and toggles, and iPad/tablet accessibility so students can truly customize their reading experience with their preferred devices.
+Course texts and multimedia are organized by week and instantly accessible to students – no downloading necessary.
+Reading features include a page turner, bookmarks, annotation filters and toggles, and iPad/tablet accessibility so students can truly customize their reading experience.

 Students read actively as they highlight key concepts and passages and make notes to record questions, comments, and reactions to the text.
 Instructors can also embed annotation prompts and questions.
 Each annotation can be tagged for easier searching later.
 Individualized permissions and visibility options let students decide whether they want to keep each annotation private, shared just with the instructor, small groups, or everyone in the course.